rso-vaje-6315/docs/README.md

 All exposed entities (DTOs) must extend from BaseType and must be named without suffixes. (e.g. Customer)

+### Services module

+Each service must have interface defined in _services_ package and its implementation in _impl_ package

 ## Overall design

 ![design](./images/design.png)